DJDSTr/BoudyDownloader/README.md

 ## How to Use
 1. **Input the Video URL**: Copy and paste the desired YouTube video URL into the app’s input field.
-2. **Choose Format and Quality**: Select from available formats and resolutions based on your preference.
+2. ** Format and Quality**: The application selects the best Format and Quality automatically.
 3. **Download**: Simply hit 'Download' and let the app do the rest!
 The file will be saved locally for offline use.
+(You can see the whole downloading process in the terminal modal at top left).

 ## Installation
 To use the YouTube Video Downloader, download the latest release from the [Official Website](https://boudy-ytdownloader.netlify.app/) page.